rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Prolative case compatibility with parts of speech
-The prolative case is attested with NOUNS, REFLEXIVE-STEM PRONOUNS, ADPOSITIONS, and NON-FINITES in %mga.
+The prolative case is attested with NOUNS, REFLEXIVE-STEM PRONOUNS, ADPOSITIONS, and NON-FINITES in -mga.
 The most prominent of the nouns are RELATIONAL SPATIAL nouns, usually classified in Erzya grammars as postpositions, BODY-PARTS nouns and SPATIAL SETTINGS .
 The relational spatial nouns can be distinguished from other words used as adpositions by means of a parameter [±HAS NOMINATIVE FORM].
 ADPOSITIONS (pačka ‘through’, ezga ‘along’, vakska ‘past’, trokska ‘across’, alga ‘un-